 - What's in it for you?
-Spaying and neutering helps control unwanted animals from overpopulating animal shelters and it can also be of benefit to you, your home, & your family.
+Spaying and neutering help control unwanted animals from overpopulating animal shelters and it can also be of benefit to you, your home, & your family.

 - Neutered male dogs & cats are less likely to mark their territory & your furniture with urine

-- Unfulfilled sexual energy can cause frustration which can lead to intact animals to exhibit destructive behavior.
+- Unfulfilled sexual energy can cause frustration which can lead to intact animals exhibiting destructive behavior.